I recently paid a visit to the university where I graduated and then taught for a number of years.

 To artists and craftsmen, design tends to revolve around taste, whereas a more analytical perspective prevails when the discipline is studied in academia.

-In the lucrative middle ground, we find the professionals at design agencies.
+In the lucrative middle ground are the professionals at design agencies.

 Out of this industry, grew a body of knowledge known as Design Thinking.It provides a framework for iterative re-evaluation of a specific problem.
 It’s also optimised for arriving at a good enough solution within a given budget and / or time frame.